Ban on use of plant protection products in certain areas

 Amendment of the Swedish Chemicals Agency´s regulations

-In accordance with the amendment of the Swedish Ordinance 2014:425 the Swedish Chemcals Agency has decided on amendments of its regulations (KIFS 2008:3) on pesticides.
-The new rules can be found in Annex 15 to regulation KIFS 2008:3 and include exemptions of active substances which pose only limited risks.
-The new rules also include new criteria for placing plant protection products in authorisation classes.
+In accordance with the amendment of the Swedish Ordinance 2014:425 the Swedish Chemicals Agency has decided on amendments of its regulations (KIFS 2022:3) on pesticides.
+The new rules include exemptions of active substances which pose only limited risks and also new criteria for placing plant protection products in authorisation classes.

 Exemptions from the ban

-The Swedish Chemicals Agency has decided to exempt the following active substances from the Govermental ban:
+The Swedish Chemicals Agency has decided to exempt the following active substances from the Governmental ban:

 - active substances that are approved as substances posing low risks in accordance with Article 22 of the EU Plant Protection Products Regulation (No 1107/2009)